 EARLY LIFE IN CEYLON AND SCHOOL IN LONDON.

-With his family, he visited his dying grandfather, Rev John Eustace GILES (see his separate posting), in Clapham, London, in 1875, when he and his elder brother Frank were placed in boarding school, at Eltham, School for the Sons of Missionaries, in Blackheath Village, Co Kent, run by an Independent (or Congregationalist) Minister, Rev Edward WAITE, M.A.
+With his family, he visited his dying grandfather, Rev John Eustace GILES (see his separate posting), in Clapham, London, in 1875, when he and his elder brother Frank were placed in boarding school, at the School for the Sons of Missionaries, in Blackheath Village, County Kent, run by an Independent (or Congregationalist) Minister, Rev Edward WAITE, M.A. (this would much later became known as Eltham College).
 Harry was enumerated there in the 1881 Census, aged 14, but incorrectly attributed with the birthplace of Ratnapura, which was instead where his parents were then living.

 HARRY EMIGRATES TO NEW SOUTH WALES.

-In 1884, armed with a letter of introduction from Sir Morton PETO, a Baptist business man, he emigrated to N.S.W., departing London on the R.M.S.
+In 1884, armed with a letter of introduction from Sir Morton PETO (1809-1889), a Baptist civil engineering contractor (who had also been Treasurer of the Baptist Missionary Society), he emigrated to N.S.W., departing London on the R.M.S.
 Carthage on 8 May, staying a month with his parents in Colombo, and completing his journey with a voyage on the R.M.S.
 Sutlej, arriving in Sydney on 10 July 1884.
 His father wrote to his mother, probably then up in the cooler climate of Nuwera Eliyah for the sake of her health:

 "Harry left by the Sutlej this afternoon about 5.30.
 I saw the purser and introduced Harry and said he was a gentleman even though he was travelling second class, and told him to make sure he was alright and in a cabin with respectable people...
 So departed the Banker, in good spirits, waving a hanky all the way."

 PETO's letter of recommendation was to the Australian Joint Stock Bank, a fierce competitor of the Bank of N.S.W.
-Harry served in offices in Burwood (a Sydney suburb), then in Grafton, Cooma, Milton, Wingham, and finally as Manager in the Blayney branch, from Jan 1893.
+Harry served in offices in Burwood (a Sydney suburb, where the recently arrived Mrs Ellen GILES resided), then in Grafton, Cooma, Milton, Wingham, and finally as Manager in the Blayney branch, from January 1893.